chiku/Find-pi/README.markdown

 <pre>or [(3/4) * π (r ^ 2)] / [r ^ 2] = k</pre>

-<pre>where k = number of points inside quarter circle / number of points inside square (k is found by experiment)<pre>
+<pre>where k = number of points inside quarter circle / number of points inside square (k is found by experiment)</pre>

 <pre>or (3/4) π = k</pre>